 We often focus on trying to be brilliant, yet many great people get far more mileage out of avoiding making stupid mistakes.
 Amateurs win the game when their opponent loses points, experts win the game by gaining points.

-Simon Ramo, a scientist and statistician, wrote a fascinating little book that few people have bothered to read: Extraordinary Tennis Ordinary Players.
+Scientist and statistician Simon Ramo wrote a fascinating little book that few people have ever bothered to read: Extraordinary Tennis Ordinary Players.

 The book isn’t fascinating because I love tennis.
 I don’t.
 However, in the book Ramo identifies the crucial difference between the Winner’s Game and a Loser’s Game.

 Ramo believed that tennis could be subdivided into two games: the professionals and the rest of us.

 The game looks the same from the outside.
 After all, players play by the same rules and scoring.
 And they play on the same court.
 Sometimes they even share the same equipment.
 In short, the essential elements of the game are the same.

 Sometimes amateurs believe they are professionals, but professionals never believe they are amateurs.
 Professionals know they are not playing the same game as amateurs.

 In a professional game, each player, nearly equal in skill, plays a nearly perfect game rallying back and forth until one player hits the ball just beyond the reach of his opponent.
 This is about positioning, control, spin.
 It’s a game of inches and sometimes centimeters.
 This is not how amateurs play.